shuozhixu/CMS-EAM_2025/README.md

 Note that the second command in `lmp_mbmc.sh` will load a module.
 If one cannot load it, try `module purge` first.

-Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps_mbmc/src` directory on OSCER.
+Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps_mbmc/src` directory on Bridges-2.
 And that is the LAMMPS executable with MANYBODY and MC packages.

 ## Chemical potential differences